 The Ryad Mabrouka is a very personal little property and its tranquil, well-tended garden, swimming pool and panoramic views of Fez's medina make it a winner with our guests.

 The Riad Norma has been inspired by the traditions of Fez with a little French influence.
 Its garden and plunge pool all add to its appeal.

-Inspired by Andalousian architects and craftsman, Riad Myra dates from the 19th century.
+Inspired by Andalousian architects and craftsman, Riad Myra's building dates from the 19th century.